ValveSoftware/steam-runtime/sdk/README.txt

 for development:
 	setup.sh

+You can pick your target architecture(s) and either the release or debug version of the runtime.
+The debug runtime is built without optimizations and includes full source code.

 You can re-run the script at any time to reconfigure the SDK.
 There are a number of command line options for automating the script, which you can see by running the script with the --help option.